NN-Project-1/dis-Vector-Embedding/README.md

 - **Feature Transfer**: The model facilitates the transfer of individual features from the source voice to the target voice, allowing for customizable voice synthesis while retaining the original speech's essence.

-## **VITS-TTS integration **
+## **VITS-TTS Integration**

 Integrating VITS with DIS-Vector enhances its capabilities by leveraging disentangled embeddings of speech components (content, pitch, rhythm, and timbre).
-DIS-Vector provides a fine-grained control over these components, enabling high-quality voice conversion and zero-shot voice cloning.
-This integration allows VITS to generate speech in new voices, adapting to different speakers and languages without requiring speaker-specific training data, offering more flexibility and realism in synthetic speech generation.
+DIS-Vector provides fine-grained control over these components, enabling high-quality voice conversion and zero-shot voice cloning.
+This integration empowers VITS to generate speech in new voices, adapting to different speakers and languages without the need for speaker-specific training data, offering more flexibility and realism in synthetic speech generation.

 <p align="center">
   <img src="architecture/dis-vits.png" alt="DIS-Vector Architecture">
 </p>

 ## **Speech Component Representation**